alondmnt/joplin-plugin-tag-navigator/README.md

 - Filtering behaviour depends on the result grouping mode (right-click a note title on the panel to change):
     - **Group by heading** (default): Shows/hides entire sections based on whether they contain matching content.
     - **Split by item**: Shows/hides individual items, useful for filtering specific tasks like `"- [ ]"`.
+    - **No grouping**: Each paragraph is a separate card, enabling sorting across notes by tag (e.g., due dates, priorities).
 - To gain more control over filtering by notebook, you may enable the setting `Search: Extract the full notebook path`.
     - Example: Limit results to a notebook that appears in the top level by searching for `|/topNotebook`.
     - Example: Search for `topNotebook/childNotebook` to show only results from childNotebook.